 Two Hearts in Tanzania: Dick and Mary Cabela's Hunting Chronicles II by David Cabela (2010) are further tales of Dick and Mary Cabela's search for adventure.
-On the way, they formed friendships, endured heartaches and encountered some amazing people and animals.
 They met Cotton Gordon, a renowned professional hunter.
-Look over Dick's shoulder as he stalks a world-class lion, tracks a buffalo and sits in the dark nervously waiting for his leopard.
-Mary sights her first lion down the barrel and then goes on to take three of the Big 5.
+Dick Cabela stalks a world-class lion, tracks a buffalo and sits in the dark waiting for his leopard.
+Mary Cabela takes her first lion and then goes on to take three of the Big 5.

 Solo Safari: Hunting Africa on Your Own Without a Professional Hunter by Terrance Cacek (1994).
 As the preface makes clear, this does not mean the author hunted alone, but rather he organized the guides and helpers for himself.
 It is the story of Terry Cacek who hunted elephant, buffalo, leopard and plains game in Zimbabwe and Botswana on his own.
-In addition there are chapters by Jerry Weaver (Sudan), Charles Craver (Liberia), T N Alexakos (Benin), Charles Puff (Zimbabwe) and well-known Cameroon expert Reinald von Meurers.
+In addition there are chapters by Jerry Weaver (hunting buffalo and gazelle in the Sudan), Charles Craver (hunting dwarf buffalo in Liberia), T N Alexakos (buffalo and waterbuck in Benin), Charles Puff (Zimbabwe) and well-known Cameroon expert Reinald von Meurers.
 It includes a lengthy appendix with tips for do-it-yourself safaris.

 Roaming With A Rifle: Big Game Hunting In Africa And Other Faraway Places by Michael Callender (2000) are his tales of hunting in the Congo, Central African Republic, Zimbabwe, South Africa, Zambia, Botswana and Namibia.
 He also went to Tajikistan for Marco Polo sheep and to the Arctic for polar bear.
 Buffalo are one of Callender's favourite game animals and one time he got 'smashed' by a buffalo.

 Breakfast By Moonlight by Edward Cartier (2012) True outdoor adventures from the New Jersey hills to the hills of Africa.
-Kindle Version.
-Recent Addition
+Kindle version only.

 Johnny Chilton first went to Africa in 1975.
 He met PH Gerard Miller who gave him a job in a safari company so he got to hunt in his spare time.